Inkolds History, Family Crest & Coats of Arms

 Early History of the Inkolds family

-Another 252 words (18 lines of text) are included under the topic Early Inkolds History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inkolds research.
+Another 62 words (4 lines of text) are included under the topic Early Inkolds History in all our PDF Extended History products and printed products wherever possible.

 Inkolds Spelling Variations

 Medieval scribes most often spelled names by the way they sounded. spelling variations, are thus, very common in records dating from that time.
 Over the years, Inkolds has been spelled Ingle, Ingall, Ingalls, Ingal, Ingals, Ingull, Ingulls, Inggall, Inggalls, Ingold, Ingolds, Ingles, Ingoll, Ingolls, Ingill and many more.